Crosscoding Through Time: Tracking Emergence & Consolidation Of Linguistic Representations Throughout LLM Pretraining: Crosscoder Training Details

-For the L1 Sparsity objective's training, we share our hyperparameters in Tables~\ref{tab:common-hyperparams} and~\ref{tab:specific-hyperparams}.
+\paragraph{Hyperparameters} We share our hyperparameters in Tables~\ref{tab:common-hyperparams} and~\ref{tab:specific-hyperparams}.
 All crosscoders are trained using three fixed random seeds, $\{124,153,6582\}$.
 Training proceeds until approximately $400\mathrm{M}$ tokens have been processed.
 Optimization is performed with Adam, using a peak learning rate of $5\times10^{-5}$, $\beta_1=0.9$, and $\beta_2=0.999$.
 The $\ell_1$ penalty on decoder‐weighted activations is ramped up linearly over the first $5\%$ of training, reaching a coefficient of $\lambda=2$.
 Decoder weights are randomly initialized with norm $0.08$, and we employ a dictionary size of $16\,384$.

 \paragraph{Crosscoder Learning Results} In Table~\ref{tab:crosscoder-stats} we show the averaged metrics of trained crosscoders across three seeds. $\ell_0$ records how many crosscoder features fire on average per token.
 Dead features refer to the number of features that were never activated across all validation batches. $\Delta$CE shows the difference in cross-entropy loss when doing a forward pass using the original mid-layer output versus the crosscoder reconstruction.
 A, B, C refer to the first, second and third checkpoints used for loss computation.
-For a detailed analysis, see \S~\ref{subsec:learnability} in the main paper.
+For a detailed analysis, see \S\ref{subsec:learnability} in the main paper.